 Always dress to the nines for Moscow sightseeing in the evening, as a casual look will keep you out of clubs.
 Also, groups with more men than women will get into places easier!

-Moscow is a city like no other, a city built to impress and I hope this guide has helped you to get the most out of your trip!
+Moscow is a city like no other, a city built to impress and I hope this guide has helped you to get the most out of your trip.
+And don’t forget to check out my post for iconic travel blog The Planet D, HERE!

 Moscow is heaven for foodies and I have written 5 posts so you can get the best food experience.
 Check them all out below!